 - Essential oils*, fragrance oils**, infused oils, even flavor *** extracts (make sure it’s pure) such as vanilla extract

 - Pretty glass bottles to put the finished product in, preferably colored glass, reuse bottles, or find them at the dollar store.

 - Glass jar for mixing fragrance in

 - Measuring cup/spoons

 - A dropper (optional)

-- Aluminium foil or wrapping paper if you are using clear glass bottles
+- Aluminum foil or wrapping paper if you are using clear glass bottles

 - A pencil and paper for jotting down your latest recipe

 - Wash and sterilize the bottles and jars, especially if you are reusing bottles.
 They need to be clean and sterile.

 - Measure 1/4 cup of vodka/Everclear and pour into a jar.